 Alongside his DJing career, Andrew has a strong back catalogue of tracks haven remixed and edited many classics, he’s knee deep in curating some of his original productions and collabs with some of the finest Germany has to offer.

-With that, he’s now got 20 years’ of experience in music.
+With that, he’s now got twenty years of experience in music.
 What he’s really recognized for though is his ability to infuse different elements of techno, whether it being deeper stuff or even the more techy side of things.
-From travelling all around his home country of Ireland, playing the biggest venues and festivals, he’s also been a key part to some international gigs including appearance in The Warehouse Project, London, and Sankeys, Ibiza.
+From traveling all around his home country of Ireland, playing the biggest venues and festivals, he’s also been a key part to some international gigs including appearances in The Warehouse Project, London, and Sankeys, Ibiza.

-Not only is he extremely busy on the DJ front, he also a catalogue of releases in the pipeline.
-Tieing in a couple of releases to Suro Recordings with his collaboration featuring Marc de Pulse, he’s also received some international praise from Nick Warren, Seth Troxler, Richie Hawtin, Joris Voorn, Betoko, Frankie & Sandrino, bOg and loads others.
+Not only is he extremely busy on the DJ front, but he also has a catalog of releases in the pipeline.
+Tieing in a couple of releases to Suro Recordings with his collaboration featuring Marc de Pulse, he’s also received some international praise from Nick Warren, Seth Troxler, Richie Hawtin, Joris Voorn, Betoko, Frankie & Sandrino, bOg and loads of others.